-We have seen how to remove old drivers in Windows natively, using the Device Manager.
-GhostBuster is an application that enumerates all the devices, detects ghosted devices, and removes these if they match selectable devices types and/or devices classes with a single mouse-click.
+We have seen how to remove old and useless drivers in Windows natively, using the Device Manager.
+GhostBuster is an application that enumerates all the devices, detects ghosted devices, and removes these if they match selectable device types and/or device classes with a single mouse click.

 - An environment variable DEVMGR_SHOW_NONPRESENT_DEVICES with a value of 1 is added.

 - In Device Manager (Start Menu & Run ‘compmgmt.msc’ ) if you check the View|Hidden Devices menu item.

 Because Windows has to detect if a device is ghosted by trying to start it, a large number of ghosted devices will add to the startup time of Windows.
 The ‘regular’ way of removing these devices is right-clicking each of them, select the uninstall menu item, and wait for the Device Manager to uninstall the device and rebuild its tree of devices.

 Ghostbuster does this all in one click and removes all the ghosted devices matching your own selection criteria with a single click!